What is Insulation ‘R-value’?

 To illustrate the various recommended R-values across the U.S., the Energy Star map below highlights the insulation levels for retrofitting existing wood-framed buildings.

-An Energy Star map depicting levels of insulation required across the U.S.
+An insulation r-value map depicting levels of insulation required across the U.S.

 Note: All of Alaska is located in Zone 7, except for the following boroughs in Zone 8; Bethel, Dellingham, Fairbanks N. Star, Nome, North Star, Northwest Arctic, Southeast Arctic, Southeast Fairbanks, Wade Hampton, Yukon-Koyukuk.